material-components/material-components-android/docs/components/Chip.md

 The most obvious use case is in text fields that "chipify" contacts, commonly found in communications apps.

 To use a `ChipDrawable`, first create a chip resource in `res/xml`.
+Note that you must use the `<chip` tag in your resource file.

 **res/xml/standalone_chip.xml**